Image

 • Did you refuse a breath or blood test?

-Missouri License Suspension & Revocation Consequences
+Understanding Missouri’s License Suspension & Revocation Penalties

 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Bates County, MO.

-The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Bates County, MO and across Missouri.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Bates County, MO area and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Bates County, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

-Securing a Limited Driving Privilege (Hardship License) in Bates County, MO
+How to Get a Limited Driving Privilege (Hardship License) in Bates County, MO

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Bates County, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

-• Employment, business, or occupation-related travel
+• A business, occupation, or employment

-• School or higher education attendance
+• Attending school or other institution of higher education

 Why You Need a Bates County, MO DWI Administrative Hearing Lawyer